kant/EcoNetGen/cran-comments.md

 to the preprint on arXiv where a description of the algorithms implemented here are described, as requested.

+Please note that introducing an arXiv identifier in the manner directed by CRAN triggers a NOTE on the automated CRAN checks.

 ## Test environments

 * local OS X install, R 3.4.4